YuchenWg/KillerSudoku/README.md

 * Requires the Turtle graphics library

 ##  Instructions ##
-To generate a killer Sudoku
+To generate a killer Sudoku:
 * Navigate to the directory containing *createKillerSudokuGame.py*
 * Run *python createKillerSudokuGame.py*